Commercial Real Estate Frequently Asked Questions

 One of the biggest mistakes that a tenant can make is not to consider any alternatives.
 As soon as a landlord thinks that the tenant is considering on renewing their lease, the tenant will immediately lose a degree of leverage, putting the landlord in control.
 With an experienced advisor on their side, tenants will have negotiating power and this will create leverage for them.
 We can save you significant amounts of time and money on lease renewals.

-How much does it cost to hire a tenant representative?
+How much does it cost to hire a tenant representative to lease commercial space?

 You don't spend a penny to use our services.
 The landlord will in most of the cases pay a fee to the leasing agent and the agent in turn will share that with Austin Tenant Advisors.
 If you don’t have your own representation from a rep, it is likely that the landlord will likely end up paying the leasing agent the whole fee; remember where an agent’s loyalty will be when has to represent a property.
 His primary obligation is to secure the best terms possible for the landlord.
 In contrast, a tenant representative will work to get the best possible deal for you, as that is where his obligation lies.